rosikand/lemnos/README.md

 # 🔖 Lemnos: CLI To-do List Manager

-This is a simple program that allows one to manage a to-do list via the command-line.
+Lemnos is a simple program that allows one to manage a to-do list via the command-line.

 ## Example